gluster/glusterdocs/docs/Install-Guide/Setup-aws.md

     anyone is interested in this please let us know since we are always looking to write articles on the most requested features and questions.
--   Using EBS volumes and Elastic IP’s is also recommended in production.
+-   Using EBS volumes and Elastic IPs are also recommended in production.
 For testing, you can safely ignore these as long as you are aware that the data could be lost at any moment, so make sure your test deployment is just that, testing only.